Jagged Edge of a Broken Heart

 "Jagged Edge of a Broken Heart" is a song written by Walker Igleheart and Mike Joyce.
 It was originally recorded and released as a single by American country artist Gail Davies.

 The song was originally recorded in June 1984 at the "Emerald Sound Studio", located in Nashville, Tennessee, United States.
 The session was co-produced by Davies and Leland Sklar.
-Released as a single of September 1984, "Jagged Edge of a Broken Heart" peaked in the twentieth position on the Billboard Magazine Hot Country Singles & Tracks chart.
+Released as a single of September 1984, "Jagged Edge of a Broken Heart" peaked in the twentieth position on the Billboard Hot Country Singles & Tracks chart.
 It became her eleventh top-twenty single on the latter chart.
 In addition, the single peaked within the top-forty on the Canadian RPM Country Tracks chart.

 According to Davies' autobiography The Last of the Outlaws, "Jagged Edge of a Broken Heart" was played by radio as if it had been a top-five hit on the Billboard country chart.
 However, the single only reached the top-twenty.

 In 2001, the song was covered by the Russian country band Bering Strait.